isaacnmm/pestpolicy-hugo2XX/content/posts/10-essential-lawn-and-garden-tools-for-fall/index.md

 * **Anvil Pruners: ** Have a sharp blade that cuts down onto a flat anvil.

 Better for dead wood or tough, woody stems, but can crush live stems.
-Having a sharp, well
-- maintained pair of hand pruners is crucial for promoting plant health and shaping.
+Having a sharp, well-maintained pair of hand pruners is crucial for promoting plant health and shaping.

 ##  5. Hand Trowel